platipodium/vinos/doc/odd/paper.md

 - how often to go out
 - what gear to use and what species to target

 Its **scope** is the German North sea small-scale fisheries.
-This encompasses some 300 vessels based in German ports along the North Sea coast and fishing in the German Bight, including but not restricted to Germany's exclusive economic zone (EEZ).
+This encompasses some 300 vessels based in German ports along the North Sea coast and fishing in the German Bight, including but not restricted to Germany's exclusive economic zone (EEZ, @BALEFishery2022).
 The currently simulated target species are the three most important ones: plaice, sole and brown shrimp, but the model is in principle extensible to further species like Norwegian lobster, sprat or whiting.

 The **intended audience** of the ABM are marine researchers and government agencies concerned with spatial planning, environmental status assessment, and climate change mitigation.
 It can also assist in a stakeholder dialogue with tourism and fishers to contextualize the complexity of the interactions between fisheries economics, changing resources and regulatory restrictions.
 It is intended to be used for communication of and scenario development for future sustainable fisheries at the German North Sea coast.